 The company Lara based in Budapest uses the technology both practically and creatively in their Lara App which gives Living Space Mural amazing life!
 Just watch the Clip!

 First of all; Budapest is such an architectural city!
 Never before have the hashtags #lookup and #lookaround been so much used by us.
 Everywhere you go you see beautiful buildings but one sad thing is that a lot of them are in severe decay!

 On the positive side; there are construction sites where new buildings come alive and even if it could seem like an almost endless project you see reparation of facades and insides of buildings wherever you go.

 But a downside to that is also that a lot of old facades - and also Murals, unfortunately - will disappear forever in the process!

 Taking a Street Art Tour in Budapest

 Greetings from Budapest | Artist: Lehel Nyeste | Location: Rákóczi Bridge

 Blind Date | Artist: Mr. Trash | Location: Rákóczi Bridge

 Even though the big murals; often as big as 200 sqm++ are the ones that are easiest to find you can stumble upon cool, fun, and fantastic works of Street Art just by strolling around.

-Indeed there were a lot of those works in District 7 but also around the Jewish Quarter and Dob utca - where a lot of Restaurants and Bars are located.
+Indeed, there were many works in District 7 and around the Jewish Quarter and Dob utca - where a lot of Restaurants and Bars are located.